 Alisa is from Pueblo, Colorado, and a recent graduate of Colorado State University.
 Alisa received her bachelor’s in human resource management with a specialization in nonprofit development.
 Prior to joining the Interfaith Alliance of Colorado, Alisa worked to support the Department of Extended Learning and Community Schools through Denver Public Schools which provides equitable before and after school programs for the community.
 During her time there, she helped manage the financial assistance programs and to ensure all families had an equal opportunity to experience quality out-of-school time.

 Rev. Tamara Boynton, she/her/hers

 Rev. Tamara Boynton brings deep experience in relational ministry.
-She is a life-long member of and ordained minister in the United Church of Christ.
+She is a life-long member of an ordained minister in the United Church of Christ.
 She is also adjunct faculty and an Associate University Minister at Regis University.
-Since her graduation from Iliff School of Theology (2002) and ordination (2004), her professional ministry has taken her across college campuses, the local church, non-profits, outdoor ministry, and the three state Rocky Mountain Conference.
-In all these settings, she has cultivated welcoming space for collaborative faith formation, interfaith dialogue, LGBTQ equity and inclusion, human sexuality / body autonomy, and Holy Spirit moments.
+Since her graduation from Iliff School of Theology (2002) and ordination (2004), her professional ministry has taken her across college campuses, the local church, non-profits, outdoor ministry, and the three-state Rocky Mountain Conference.
+In all these settings, she has cultivated a welcoming space for collaborative faith formation, interfaith dialogue, LGBTQ equity and inclusion, human sexuality/body autonomy, and Holy Spirit moments.
 She carries a deep faith that our power for social change lies in our interconnectedness.
 She and her husband, Jeff, are the lucky parents of two inspiring teenagers and two ebullient golden dogs.
 Tamara is eager to hear from you as, together, we engage the revolutionary vision of a just world.

 Sam Carwyn, she/her/hers